 moving crab-wise through the sections until the end of the song is reached.

-The most identifiable refrain from the source track is repeated twice in entirety to mark the end of the procedure.
+The most identifiable material from the vocal layer source is repeated twice in entirety to mark the end of the procedure.

 U Smile is a hosting / contextualising format.